 The two most common forms of credit are revolving credit and installment credit.

 Receiving credit is a privilege.
 Just because you apply for a credit card or loan, doesn’t mean you will be approved for it.
 Your creditors want to be confident that they will be paid back for the amount you are borrowing.
-To evaluate your creditworthiness, credit card companies, banks and other lenders will evaluate your credit score, also known as a FICO score.
+To evaluate your creditworthiness, credit card companies, banks and other lenders will evaluate your credit score

 Your credit score is a numerical rating ranging from 300 to 850 that is given to you based on the information that is in your credit report (more on that later).
 Someone who has a lower score is deemed to be a higher risk for becoming delinquent on payments.
 People with higher scores are considered more likely to keep their credit obligations, e.g., pay back what is owed on time.

 People with scores on the lower end of the credit score range are typically subjected to higher interest rates.
-Someone with a poor or bad credit score will have trouble even qualifying for a loan and may be denied outright.
+Someone with a poor or less favorable score may have trouble even qualifying for a loan and may be denied outright.
 Those who have higher scores have increased borrowing opportunities at more favorable rates.
 It is in your best interest to have as high as score as possible.

 Credit reports are compiled by and available through three credit reporting agencies: Experian, Equifax and TransUnion.

-Credit scores that fall below 630 are considered “bad.”
+Credit scores that fall below 630 are considered less favorable.
 If you have a low credit score here are steps you can take to improve it.

 First things first.
 Review your credit report to make sure there aren’t any errors on it.
 And don’t worry – contrary to popular belief, checking your credit report will not negatively impact your credit score.
 That’s because this type of check is a “soft” inquiry which is when you pull your own credit report or a potential employer requests it for a background check.
 “Hard” inquiries can possibly affect your score since those involve credit reports pulled for loan and credit card applications.
 Checking your report is free.
 Visit AnnualCreditReport.com to get started.